simplificator/keycloak_oauth/README.md

 e.g.
 `<%= link_to 'Login with Keycloak', KeycloakOauth.connection.authorization_endpoint(options: {redirect_uri: 'http://myapp.com/en/oauth2'}) %>`

-Note: Make sure you update your routes in this case, to ensure that

 **Keycloak callback URL**
 Keycloak needs a callback URL to send the authorization code to once a user logs in.
 By default, once authentication is performed, we redirect to the `/` path (i.e. whatever the root path is set to in the host app).